 - The extent of tradable assets is limited

-Stash Invest provides access to both the NYSE and NASDAQ, subsequently allowing you to diversify your portfolio.
-Although the broker charges $1 per month for account balances of sub-$5,000, this is still very reasonable.
+Stash Invest provides its clients access to both the NYSE and NASDAQ, subsequently allowing you to diversify your portfolio.
+One of Stash Invest's greatest strengths is its trading and account management fees that start from $1 per month for traders with an investment capital of less than $5,000.

 - Start investing with just $5